attilathedud/HellboundHackers/Basic/README.md

 Set the cookie to `admin` and you will see a different error message.
 It gives a hint that it wants you to poison the cookie with some sql stuff - throw in the classic ' OR 1=1-- to the cookie to pass the challenge.

+## Basic 21
+This is another SQL based challenge.
+Verify that the username field is vulnerable by insert a ' in the field and receiving an error.
+This challenge wants you to abuse the `having` keyword to get the columns.
+Try `' having 1=1--` and the application will return that it expects a users.id column.
+Use the errors to build out the rest of columns.

+Now that you know the columns, you can union the fields you need via: `%27+union+select+password%2C1%2C1%2C1+from+users+where+username+%3D+%27admin%27--` to retrieve the password.

 ## Basic 22
 This challenge focuses on server-side includes.
 A good primer is available from OWASP: https://www.owasp.org/index.php/Server-Side_Includes_(SSI)_Injection